-In Kamua, a KeyFrame is a specific point, marked as a pink diamond on the blue highlighted Trim Region on the Source Timeline (see image below), that indicates the beginning or end of a changing Crop Box.
+In Kamua, a KeyFrame is a specific point, marked as a pink diamond on the Advanced & Source Timeline (see image below), that indicates the beginning or end of a changing Crop Box.
 The change can be in position or size, for example, moving a Crop Box across the screen to capture the images you want to convert from Landscape to Portrait.
-So, that movement can be set by KeyFrames if you do not want to AutoCrop it.
+That movement can be set by KeyFrames if you do not want to AutoCrop it.

 How do I use KeyFraming in Kamua?

-Click on the Preview icon to trigger the Advanced Timeline.
+- Click on the Preview icon to trigger the Main Timeline.

-OPTIONAL: click the Source Timeline icon just underneath the Video Preview area.
-The blue highlighted Trim Region in the Clip Modal and the Source Timeline relates to whichever Clip is currently selected in the Simple Timeline or Advanced Timeline.
+OPTIONAL: click the Source Timeline icon just underneath the Video Preview window.
+The blue highlighted Trim Region in the Source Timeline relates to whichever Clip is currently selected in the Main Timeline.

-Move the Playhead in the Clip Modal, Advanced Timeline or Source Timeline to the point in the Clip where you want the movement to start.
+Move the Playhead in the Main Timeline or Source Timeline to the point in the Clip where you want the movement to start.

-If it's not already there by default, click on Clip Crop to show the cropping options.
+If it's not already there by default, click on Clip Crop to the right of the Preview window to show the cropping options.

 - Click the Add KeyFrame button to add the first KeyFrame.